 The 2019 convertible preferred units were issued at an implied discount of \$27.6 million, representing a beneficial conversion feature recorded in additional paid-in capital of the same amount.
-A beneficial conversion feature is measured as the difference between the effective conversion price of the 2019 convertible preferred units, \$12.50 per unit, and the fair value of the common units into which the preferred units are convertible at issuance, \$58.43 per unit.
+A beneficial conversion feature is measured as the difference between the effective conversion price of the 2019 convertible preferred units and the fair value of the common units into which the preferred units are convertible at issuance.
 Since the 2019 convertible preferred units are perpetual in that they have no stated maturity date and are immediately convertible at any time, the discount upon issuance was immediately and fully amortized as a deemed dividend on the issuance date.

-The fair value of common units was derived using the Black-Scholes-Merton option valuation model, which incorporated a combination of the market approach and income approach weighted at 50% to each approach.
+The fair value of common units was derived using the Black-Scholes-Merton option valuation model.
 The valuation model requires the Company to make assumptions and judgments regarding the variables used in the calculation.
 These variables include the expected term, expected volatility, expected risk-free interest rate and other relevant inputs.
 Expected term is based on the estimated liquidation event occurrence.
-Expected volatility is based on 3.25-year historical volatility of guideline companies commensurate with the time period.
-The expected risk-free rate is based on the yield of 3-year U.S. Treasury notes as of the valuation date.
+Expected volatility is based on 3.25 year historical volatility of guideline companies commensurate with the time period.
+The expected risk-free rate is based on the yield of 3 year U.S. Treasury notes as of the valuation date.